Training of employees performing particularly dangerous work

 - pursuing an accident claim under civil law,

 - the responsibilities of managers, health and safety services, maintenance services, the wider plant management.

 - employees' material and personal liability;

 - the possibility of their use,

 - the mode of imposing ordinal penalties.

-The courses offered by ODK ERGON guarantee a professional staff of experts in the field of health and safety and fire protection.
-During training, we use the latest teaching methods, e.g. activation methods, thanks to which the participants take an active part in classes, which allows them to see the possibility of building a safety culture in their workplace.
+The courses offered by ODK ERGON guarantee professional staff consisting of experts in occupational health and safety and fire safety.
+During training, we use the latest teaching methods, e.g. activation methods, thanks to which participants take an active part in classes, which allows them to see the possibility of building a safety culture in their workplace.

 How often should occupational health and safety training be organized and attended?

-Periodic training is carried out to update knowledge in the field of occupational health and safety.
-They are implemented in accordance with the provisions of the regulation (Journal of Laws 2004.180.1860.
+Periodic training courses are carried out to update knowledge on health and safety at work.
+They are carried out in accordance with the provisions of the regulation (Dz.U.2004.180.1860.).

 |Position held in the workplace||The frequency of periodic training|